 If you are a student coming from a third country, enrolled in a full-time study programme at any Czech university or language institute accredited by the Czech Ministry of Education, Youth, and Sports (MEYS), you do not need an employment permit (official source).

-Third-country students who are exchange students or study in a distance form of studies are allowed to work without an employment permit too, but only if they are up to the age of 26 and their performance of work does not exceed 7 consecutive calendar days or a total of 30 days within a calendar year.
+Third-country nationals who are either exchange students or study in a distance form of studies are allowed to work without an employment permit too, but only if they are up to the age of 26 and their performance of work does not exceed 7 consecutive calendar days or a total of 30 days within a calendar year.

 Please be aware that, the purpose of your stay as specified on your long-term visa or residence permit has to correspond to your actual activites.
 In other words, if you came here to study, your workload cannot affect your studies.
 Although there is no legal limit, we recommend our full-time students to work about 20 hours/week.
 Visit the Prague For All website for further information.